 Measuring at 40.5 inches tall, the increased height helps keep the pogo stable while balancing on the ground.

 The Jumparoo Boing! is intended for use by kids weighing between 60 lbs and 100 lbs.
 In addition to the medium sized red model, there is a blue version as well as a larger size available.

 The Jumparoo Boing!
-JR. Pogo Stick: Best Pogo Stick for Young Children
+JR. Pogo Stick: Best Pogo Stick For 5 Year Old

 Essentially, it is a smaller (and a bit less expensive) version of the regular Jumparoo Boing! pogo stick meant for younger kids, around 4 years old and weighing up to 90 lbs.

 In that regard, it’s very similar to its larger counterpart with many of the same details.

 When choosing a pogo stick to buy, it’s important to consider many different factors to find the best one for what you need.
 How old is the pogo stick user?
 How experienced?
 Is it their first pogo stick?